Michael-Riv/web-task-manager/README.md

 Getting Started:

-    if you do not have MongoDB installed locally on your computer go to
+    If you do not have MongoDB installed locally on your computer go to

 https://www.mongodb.com/docs/manual/installation/#std-label-tutorial-installation

-    to install and make sure to install community editions
+    to install and make sure to install community editions.

     Once installed its recommended to also install MongoDb Compass which is just a GUI for MongoDB, you can install it at